Recipe: Thai Ginger Chicken Stir-Fry

-If you are new to stir-frying, familiarize yourself with the basics in this cooking lesson from stir-fry expert, Grace Young, before you get started:
+If you are new to stir-frying, familiarize yourself with the basics in this cooking lesson from stir-fry expert, Grace Young, before you get started.

 Thai Ginger Chicken Stir-Fry (Gai Pad Khing)

-2 tablespoons fish sauce
+- 2 tablespoons

-1 teaspoon sugar
+- 1 teaspoon

-2 tablespoons grapeseed, canola or other high-heat oil
+grapeseed, canola, or other high-heat oil

-thinly sliced onion (about 1/2 small onion)
+thinly sliced onion (from about 1/2 small onion)

 Cooked white rice or brown rice, for serving